fogine/serviser-restfulness/README.md

 #### filtering results or reducing scope of delete queries

 Accepted by GET and DELETE routes that operate on a collection of resources.
-Routes that supports it accepts query parameter filters which are named after targed resource's response properties.
+Routes that support it accept query parameter filters which are named after targed resource's response properties.
 Example resource:
 ```javascript
     const user = new Resource({